ja-mcm/STAT6031/README.md

 - Pre-processing

 ### Possible supplemental data:
-  - Lat-long of top 10 TripAdvisor destinations in the area ("# within walking distance")
+  - Lat-long of top 10 TripAdvisor destinations in the area ("# within walking distance") --- DONE
   - Crime rates ("Do I really want to stay in this area?")
   - Local rental rates ("How expensive is an equivalent apartment in that area?")'

 # TODO
-1) Clean out duplicates/bad data
+1) Clean out duplicates/bad data (JACK)
-2) Decide which variables to keep/model
+2) Decide which variables to keep/model (ADRIANA)
 3) EDA
 4) Model selection
 5) Validation
 6) Report writing